-Our faculty are solving some of the world’s most challenging problems including: engineering new therapies to combat cancer, developing biofuels for alternative energy, and designing new materials for a wide array of applications ranging from molecular electronics to nanomedicine.
+Faculty in the Department of Chemical and Biomolecular Engineering are solving some of the world’s most challenging problems.
+They’re engineering new therapies to combat cancer, developing biofuels for alternative energy, and designing new materials for a wide array of applications, ranging from molecular electronics to nanomedicine.